yin-wai/Viv-Lee-Website/README.md

-I dedicated this whole project to my friend, Vivian Lee The project was set up with a backend and frontend aspect of the whole website
+I dedicated this whole project to my friend, Vivian Lee.

+The project was set up with a backend and frontend aspect of the whole website

 Backend Development